IBM/ibm-licensing-operator/docs/Content/Installation_scenarios.md

 Install License Service and create the operator instance.

+**Important:** This document is outdated.
+For the latest version, see [License Service for stand-alone IBM Containerized Software](https://ibm.biz/license_service4containers).

 Choose the installation path that fits your environment best.

 Installing License Service